If you haven’t already, it’s probably time to start looking at an order management system for your ecommerce business.

 Whilst it is important to make sure your customer has a great experience, it is also important to understand how your business is performing on a day-to-day basis.
 A great OMS will either have comprehensive reporting or integrate with reporting software.

 The most important example of this is your accounting software.
-Ecommerce has a lot of moving parts, and manually adding all this information to Xero, Quickbooks commerce or other accounting software can be very time-consuming for your bookkeeper.
-Especially if the bookkeeper is also you.
+Ecommerce accounting involves a lot of moving parts, and manually adding all this information to Xero, Quickbooks commerce, or other accounting software can be very time-consuming for your bookkeeper, especially if the bookkeeper is also you.

-Some software integrates directly with your accounting software to break your sales down to show profitability.
-If you use a third-party platform such as Etsy or Amazon, you can use third-party software that communicates with your accounting software such as A2X or Link My Books.
+Some software integrates directly with your accounting software to break your sales down to help you manage cash flow and financial forecasting.
+If you use a third-party platform such as Etsy or Amazon, you can use third-party software that communicates with your accounting software, such as A2X or Link My Books.

 7. Automations